Hammer and Anvil: Toward a Theory of Backdoors in Federated Learning: Background

 \section{Background}

-\textbf{Notation:} \begin{itemize} \item $w \in \mathbb{R}^k$ denotes the set of weights of a model.
-We use 'model' and 'weight of a model' interchangeably since the client models all share the same architecture. \item $b$ and $d$ are datasets. \item $B$ and $D$ are distributions. \item $T$ is a training function that outputs a set of update weights $u$ given a set of weights and a dataset. \end{itemize}
+\textbf{Notation:} Let $ w \in \mathbb{R}^k $ represent the set of weights for a model.
+We use the terms "model" and "weight of a model" interchangeably, as all client models share the same model architecture.
+Let $ b $ and $ d $ denote datasets, while $ B $ and $ D $ represent distributions.
+The function $ T $ is a training function that produces a set of weight updates $ u $ based on a given set of weights and a dataset.
+Let $n$ be the number of clients and $m$ the number of malicious clients.